mukhtar-github/LeedCode-StudyPlan/Algorithm/Algorithm II.md

 peak element is an element that is strictly greater than its neighbors.

 Given an integer array *nums*, find a peak element, and return its index.
-If the array contains multiple peaks, return the index to any of the peaks.
+If the array contains multiple peaks, return the index to **any of the peaks**.

 You may imagine that *nums[-1] = nums[n] = -∞*.